microsoft/mu_plus/MfciPkg/Docs/Mfci_Feature.md

 ### What Is It

-Windows Firmware Policy provides a mechanism for an authenticated agent, such as an OEM or ODM, to modify firmware security properties of a specific device, typically for the purposes of remanufacturing or refurbishment.
+Manufacturer Firmware Configuration Interface (MFCI) provides a mechanism for an authenticated agent, such as an OEM or ODM, to modify firmware security properties of a specific device, typically for the purposes of remanufacturing or refurbishment.

 ### Background

 Manufacturing and remanufacturing (refurbishment) of devices requires configuration of settings related to safety (batteries, thermals), compliance (radio calibration, anti-theft), licensing (OA3, serial numbers), & security.
 These sensitive settings are typically secured by the OEM / ODM at end of manufacturing to ensure that they are not modified with malicious intent.
 During initial manufacturing, a device is typically not secured until the final provisioning station, after calibration and other secure data have been provisioned.
 After a device is secured, product demand may deviate from forecasts and a device may need to be reprovisioned for a different region, requiring modification of secured settings.
 Remanufacturing of devices requires executing tools and workflows that bypass this security, allowing modification of these sensitive settings, and performing potentially destructive diagnostics.
 The Windows 10 X (a.k.a.
 WCOS) Compatibility Requirements (formerly known as Logo) prohibit unauthorized execution of these dangerous tools.
-The firmware policy feature provides a secure path to enable remanufacturing while maintaining the Windows security promise.
+The MFCI feature provides a secure path to enable remanufacturing while maintaining the Windows security promise.

 ## Workflows

-### Generic Policy Installation Workflow
+### Generic MFCI Policy Installation Workflow

 1. Read targeting information from a target device (UEFI variables)
-1. Determine the flavor of policy to be applied to the device based upon the type of remanufacturing to be performed
+1. Determine the flavor of MFCI policy to be applied to the device based upon the type of remanufacturing to be performed
-1. Assemble the targeting information and policy flavor into the unsigned Windows Firmware Policy packet format
+1. Assemble the targeting information and policy flavor into the unsigned MFCI Policy packet format
 1. Digitally sign the packet using the specified digital signing format and trusted signing keys
-1. Write the signed Windows Firmware Policy packet to the target policy mailbox (a UEFI variable) on the target device
+1. Write the signed MFCI Policy packet to the "next" policy mailbox (a UEFI variable) on the target device
 1. Reboot the target device to trigger an installation attempt
 1. Prior to OS launch, the firmware attempts to verify the digital signature and targeting information
-    1. If verification fails, the policy is deleted from the target policy mailbox, and the device proceeds with boot to the OS
+    1. If verification fails, the policy is deleted from the next policy mailbox, and the device proceeds with boot to the OS
     1. If verification succeeds...
         1. Registered firmware handlers are notified
+        1. Bits representing 1-shot actions are cleared from the policy, as they should have been handled in the prior notifications
-        1. The target policy and nonce become "active"
+        1. The next policy and nonce become "active"
         1. The device reboots so that early boot code can observe the new active policy

 ### One "Real" Installation Workflow